-MYANMAR SCHOOL OF POLITICS ADVANCES DEMOCRACY & DIALOGUE
+MYANMAR SCHOOL OF POLITICS: ADVANCING DEMOCRACY AND MULTIPARTY DIALOGUE

 Background: towards democracy after the military junta

 Myanmar is a multi-ethnic country that has taken steps towards democracy after the military junta was overthrown in 2011.
 The country has opened up to the world and economic growth has been fast.
 A milestone was reached in 2015 when the country held a relatively free general election, with the opposition gaining a land-slide victory.
 However, the constitution still guarantees one fourth of parliamentary seats to the military, so multiparty reforms have not been easy to realize and the general political situation still unstable.

 Despite the long peace process there are still on-going conflicts in many states in Myanmar between ethnic groups and the military.
 There are over 90 political parties out of which most are small and based on ethnic groups.
 There are 10 national level parties.
 Developing an open, responsible and participatory democracy is important in the country’s pursuit of becoming a stable, peaceful and equal society.

 There are over 90 political parties in Myanmar, out of which the majority are regional and ethnic-based smaller parties.
 At the national level, in the House of Representatives, only 11 parties won seats in the 2015 elections.
 National League of Democracy has more than 50% of the seats, while the Military, based on the Constitution, possesses 25% of the seats.

 Demo Finland and the Netherlands Institute for Multiparty Democracy (NIMD) set up the Myanmar School of Politics -programme in 2014 to support the democratization process in the country through multiparty co-operation and capacity building.
 The aim of MySoP is to create safe and institutionalised co-operation between political parties, build the parties’ capacities so that they can better represent their constituencies and to increase the political participation of women and youth.